Agile Modeling Home Page

 4. The software process which wasn't read.
 I've lost track of the number of organizations that I've worked in where someone within IT thought it was a good idea to put together, or better yet purchase and then modify, a detailed software process description.
 Although this process description is typically pretty good, and the people behind it enthusiastic about it, the IT professionals that it's given too rarely bother to read it.
 Experienced people may flip through it, or simply wait for the half-day training course, and new hires may read the overview and specific portions of it the first week on the job.
 But invariably the process is rarely read during the actual development of software, typically because the IT professionals are in fact highly skilled and don't feel the need to read the procedures before doing their job.
 In short, the process definition effort was mostly a wasted investment.

-Fundamentally, on many software development projects a lot of documents get created that aren't really needed at all, or more commonly, only very small portions of the documentation is actually required.
-The anecdotes described above are likely reflections of bigger problems within your overall software process, but by adopting TAGRI you'd at least be on the way to addressing some of the challenges.
+Fundamentally, on many software development initiatives a lot of documents get created that ain’t really needed at all, or more commonly, only very small portions of the documentation is actually required.
+The anecdotes described above are likely reflections of bigger problems within your overall software process, but by adopting TAGRI you’d at least be on the way to addressing some of the challenges.

 The Solution